Despite some prejudice and erroneous assumptions, self-publishing is not an indication of failure or desperation.

 Personal attention: At a big publishing house, a new book from an unknown author may get little or no attention from a sales force which is responsible for dozens or hundreds of books.
 A self-publishing author can concentrate on one book.
 She can work as hard as she wants to in promoting the book to the public, booksellers, the media and book reviewers.

 Complete freedom: Self-publishing allows authors to write about anything, without needing approval from anyone.
 (Self-publishing companies may refuse to publish books they consider obscene or libelous.)
 There’s also freedom to ignore publishing traditions if the author wants to try something new.

 Fun: Many people who could afford to pay for an oil change like to work on their own cars.
-Many people who could buy beer or wine or pizza like to experiment with their own special recipes.
-Lots of people who can buy food like to grow vegetables or go fishing.
+Many people who could buy beer or wine or pizza like to experiment with their own special formulas.
+Lots of people who can buy food, like to grow vegetables or go fishing.
 Do-it-yourself seems to be a common human urge, and now it is possible with publishing.
 My first book was published by Doubleday in 1976.
-I’m much prouder of the books I published myself starting in 2008—and they were a lot more fun to work on.
+I’m much prouder of the books I’ve published myself—and they were a lot more fun to work on.

 Niche marketing: Because of personal, professional or business connections, a writer may feel she or he is better able to market books to a specific group of potential customers than a traditional publisher could reach through traditional sellers.

 Speed: With conventional publishing, it can take years to find an agent and a publisher.
-With independent self-publishing, a book can be on sale a week after it is written.
+With independent self-publishing, a book can be selling a week after it is written.
 If you use a self-publishing company, it usually takes a few months.

 Durability: The author determines how long a book remains on the market.